jina-ai/jina/COOKBOOK.md

 In 2.0 Executor class has few built-in features than in 1.x.
 The design principles are (`user` here means "Executor developer"):

-- **Not surprise user**: keep `Executor` class as Pythonic as possible, it should be as light and less intrusive as a `mixin` class:
+- **Do not surprise user**: keep `Executor` class as Pythonic as possible, it should be as light and less intrusive as a `mixin` class:
   - do not customize the class constructor logic;
   - do not change its builtin interface `__getstate__`, `__setstate__`;
   - do not add new members to the `Executor` object unless we must.
-- **Not overpromise user**: do not promise features that we can hardly deliver.
+- **Do not overpromise to user**: do not promise features that we can hardly deliver.
 Trying to control the interface while delivering just loosely implemented features is bad for scaling the core framework.
 For example, `save`, `load` , `on_gpu`, etc.

 We want to give back the programming freedom to user.
 If a user is a good Python programmer, he/she should pick